Workflow-Manager-admin/exammentor-ai-64209-2c93dfa9/exammentor_ai_frontend/README.md

-# Lightweight React Template for KAVIA
+# MapMyPrep-64209-2c93dfa9

 This project provides a minimal React template with a clean, modern UI and minimal dependencies.

 ## Features

 - **Lightweight**: No heavy UI frameworks - uses only vanilla CSS and React
-- **Modern UI**: Clean, responsive design with KAVIA brand styling
+- **Modern UI**: Clean, responsive design with MapMyPrep brand styling
 - **Fast**: Minimal dependencies for quick loading times
 - **Simple**: Easy to understand and modify